jsonkuan/hashBubble/README.md

     2> twittersupervisor:start().
     ```

-    If you get no errors, your tweets should be saved in the `<"hashtags_store">` bucket in your Riak database.
+    If you get no errors, your tweets should be saved in the `<"image_data">` bucket in your Riak database.
 ### Frontend guide

 1. The contents of the frontend folder should be moved to the appropriate location, e.g. /var/www/html/.